 Tips for First Timers

-Are you looking for the tips and confidence to run your first half marathon or just want to crush your next one?
-These 10 tips will help you do just that!
+Are you ready to start training to run your first half marathon?
+Are you getting ready to crush your next one?
+These 10 tips and tricks will help you do just that!

 10 Tips to Your First or Best Half Marathon

 1. Know where your journey begins - There are many paths and plans that will get you to your first half marathon or even your best half marathon.
-Are you starting from the couch, been running a few days a week?
+Are you starting from the couch?
+Have you been running a few days a week?
 Are you race ready already?
 Be mindful and accepting of your starting point!

 2. Pick a Training Plan and Trust It - With so many online resources, pick a plan that you think best fits your fitness level and stick to it.
 If you are new to running, choose a plan that has you running three days a week and if necessary, take walk breaks.
 If it seems easy, increase your pace.
 If it seems difficult, slow down.